Saiprakashreddy14/MachineLearning/README.md

 # MachineLearning
-This repositry is a collection of projects on each machine learning models
+This repositry is a collection of projects on each machine learning models under the categories:
+    1.Regression
+    2.Classification
+    3.Clustering